 Continued drug abuse will result in a toxic level of these chemicals in the body which cause a range of health problems.
 At this point, the best chance for overcoming the addiction is detoxification followed by a rehabilitation program.

 Understanding the Importance of Detox

 Recovery from addiction is a complex process that involves physical, mental, and spiritual aspects that must be addressed concurrently.
-Detoxification is the way to treat the physical aspect of addiction.
+The importance of detox in addiction treatment is high because detoxification is the way to treat the physical aspect of addiction.
 During detox, the patient is monitored 24/7 by medical professionals because depending on the drug involved, detox can be uncomfortable and may require medication to help alleviate the withdrawals.

 Some of the mental and physical symptoms an addict experiences during detox can include:

 Detox cleanses the body of all traces of the drugs to eliminate cravings and other withdrawal symptoms.
 Studies show that attempting sobriety without professional detox usually ends in relapse.
 Ultimately, repeated relapse can lead to overdose or death.